jazcarate/cloudflare-worker-google-oauth/README.md

 # ( ◕◡◕)っ Cloudflare Workers Google OAuth

-This is a companion repository for the blogpost at [Apimhub :: Tech blog](https://apiumhub.com/tech-blog-barcelona/).
+This is a companion repository for the blog post at [Apiumhub :: Tech blog](https://apiumhub.com/tech-blog-barcelona/).

-In the blogpost, we go though the code that OAuths a user and uses a Google API for that user.
+In the blog post, we go though the code that OAuth-s a user and uses a Google API for that user.
 We'll be developing this app that lists, based on a query, the files in that user's Google Drive.
 Like so:

 ![Result — Design is my passion](./docs/result.png)